deval245/veridex/README.md

 5. **Temporal Bias**: Dataset spans 1980-2024 with recent movies over-represented, potentially biasing predictions toward contemporary rating standards.

-6. **Uncertainty Ensemble**: Uncertainty-weighted ensemble shows no improvement over fixed 50/50 weights in current configuration, suggesting limited benefit from learned uncertainty.
+6. **Uncertainty Ensemble**:Uncertainty-Weighted Policy Ensemble (UWPE)
+Combines predictions from the frozen V8.1 baseline and the learned policy-aware network using per-sample confidence estimates.
+In the current configuration, uncertainty weighting performs comparably to fixed 50/50 weighting, as discussed in the Limitations section.
 7. **Interpretability Trade-off**: While policy factors provide interpretability, they may oversimplify complex rating decisions that involve multiple interacting factors.

 8. **Dataset Dependency**: Performance depends on TMDb metadata quality; missing or inaccurate synopses can degrade predictions.